decapitaltoken (DCT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 decapitaltoken Historical Price

-According to the latest data gathered on decapitaltoken live price page, the current price of decapitaltoken is 0.075113USD.
-The circulating supply of decapitaltoken(DCT) is 4.11M DCT , giving it a market capitalization of $308.62K.
+According to the latest data gathered on decapitaltoken live price page, the current price of decapitaltoken is 0.104129USD.
+The circulating supply of decapitaltoken(DCT) is 3.91M DCT , giving it a market capitalization of $406.86K.

 The decapitaltoken Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DCT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.